eppye-bots/wiki_for_rtd/welcome.rst

 ===============

 .. note::
+   * This is the documentation of Bots-EDI v3.2.0 (Frozen).
-   The most recent PDF version of this document is available at `bots.readthedocs.io <https://bots.readthedocs.io/_/downloads/en/latest/pdf/>`_.
+   * The most recent PDF version of this document is available at `bots.readthedocs.io <https://bots.readthedocs.io/_/downloads/en/latest/pdf/>`_.

 * **Bots** is fully functional software for `EDI (Electronic Data Interchange) <https://en.wikipedia.org/wiki/Electronic_data_interchange>`_.
 * All major EDI data formats are supported: EDIFACT, X12, TRADACOMS, XML.